chalmers-revere/opendlv-tutorial-kiwi/README.md

 The application is available when you read a message stating `[opendlv-vehicle-view] Web server listening on port: 8081, joining live OD4Session 112, using OD4Session 253 for playback.`

-Now, you can open a recent web browser (like Chrome 68+ or Safari 11+ for example) and point it to http://localhost:8081.
+Now, you can open a modern web browser and point it to http://localhost:8081.
 Open the folder view and click on the button labeled `.csv` to extract the messages in separate `.csv` files and get a download offered for a `.zip`-file containing all extracted `.csv` files.
 Depending on the size of the selected recording file, this step might take up to a few minutes.

 You can stop the application by pressing `Ctrl-C` followed by the command `docker-compose -f h264-decoder-viewer.yml down` in a terminal.

 ---

-#### Getting Started 5: Extracting `.csv`/`.png` files from a recording on your computer

-The fifth tutorial is to extract `.csv` and `.png` files from a recording file for data post-processing.
-A `.csv` file is create for every message type that is exchanged on Kiwi including the sent, received, and sample timestamps and a `.png` file is created for each video frame and named according to the sample timestamp.

-_Prerequisites:_

-* Have tutorial 3 completed.

-_Tutorial:_

-* If not already running, start the application description: `docker-compose -f h264-decoder-viewer.yml up` in a terminal.

-The application is available when you read a message stating `[opendlv-vehicle-view] Web server listening on port: 8081, joining live OD4Session 112, using OD4Session 253 for playback.`

-Now, you can open Chrome (version 68+) and point it to http://localhost:8081.
-Open the folder view and click on the button labeled `.csv/.png` to extract the messages in separate `.csv` files and export the video frames as `.png` files.
-This step takes a while to complete as during the first time, a specific Docker image is built (takes around 5min) and afterwards, depending on the length of your `.rec`-file, the data is processed.
-Do not close the browser window and wait for your download.
-Thus, it is recommended to run this tutorial with a small recording file first.

-You can stop the application by pressing `Ctrl-C` followed by the command `docker-compose -f h264-decoder-viewer.yml down` in a terminal.
+## Working with Kiwi simulation

+### Getting Started 3.1: Starting the simulation environment

+_Will be added soon_

+### Getting started 3.2: Recording shared memory and UDP multicast from the recorder

+_Will be added soon_

 ---

+## Next steps

 _Where to go from here?_

 Now, you are able to use the camera from your Kiwi, visualize, record, and replay the data, and to send steering, acceleration, and deceleration commands.

 Next, you can investigate our template module that is running in Python to process video data and to send steering, acceleration, and deceleration commands to Kiwi.
-You find the template [here](https://github.com/chalmers-revere/opendlv-tutorial-kiwi/tree/master/image-postprocessing-opencv-python) next to further descriptions how to develop and test your Python application.
+You find the template [here](https://github.com/chalmers-revere/opendlv-tutorial-kiwi/tree/master/opendlv-perception-helloworld-python) next to further descriptions how to develop and test your Python application.

 Alternatively, you can investigate our template module that is running in C++ to process video data and to interface with Kiwi.
-You find the template [here](https://github.com/chalmers-revere/opendlv-tutorial-kiwi/tree/master/image-postprocessing-opencv-cpp) next to further descriptions how to develop and test your C++ application.
+You find the template [here](https://github.com/chalmers-revere/opendlv-tutorial-kiwi/tree/master/opendlv-perception-helloworld-cpp) next to further descriptions how to develop and test your C++ application.